-Building of workshops in third world countries such as Indonesia or Thailand for production of decoration craft of Japan as brand-new organisation line.
+Structure of workshops in third world countries such as Indonesia or Thailand for production of decoration craft of Japan as new organisation line.

-• Introduce operations with quick services in order to cater the department of youths.
+• Introduce operations with quick services in order to cater the division of young people.

-• Erik Peterson At Biometra B Case Study Analysis can take up add-on organisation in order to offer conventional stuff of Japan in a dedicated restaurant areas.
+• Erik Peterson At Biometra B Case Study Solution can use up add-on organisation in order to sell standard things of Japan in a committed dining establishment locations.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Introduction of appealing schemes for old individuals and females.
+• Introduction of attractive plans for old individuals and females.

-• Introduction of complimentary card of subscription to offer plan of special deal to its faithful consumers.
+• Intro of complimentary card of subscription to use package of special offer to its devoted clients.

-Structure of local center for training especially to train regional staff.
+Structure of local center for training especially to train regional personnel.